motech/motech/docs/source/get_started/configure_hipaa.rst

 Implement hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use electronic protected health information.

-If you are using MOTECH Data Services for persistence, then you are given a history recording feature for you data out of box.
+If you are using MOTECH Data Services for persistence, then you are given a history recording feature for your data out of box.
-It is not enabled for new entities by default, so you will have to turn on it either through UI or the @Entity annotation.
+It is not enabled for new entities by default, so you will have to turn it on, either through UI or the @Entity annotation.
-The history feature will track all changes to an entity and record them in a separate table of the table.
+The history feature will track all changes to an entity and record them in a separate table in the database.
 This history can be viewed through the MDS UI.

 MDS also stores the last modification date and the modification author in the entity table itself - this is always